Helguli/CtrlKnit/README.md

 * HOK: Carriage direction.
 Whether the carriage moves to the right or to the left.
 Left is low.
 * DOB: Data output buffer.
 The carriage uses this signal to select the needles.

 The knitting machine has a 7-pin DIN (DIN 45329) connector.
-The following picture shows the wiring of the **socket**, looking at it from the **front**. **Do not connect the 16 V unless you are absolutely sure!** You may damage the carriage.
+The following picture shows the wiring of the **socket**, looking at it from the **front**. **Do not power the 16 V unless you are absolutely sure!** You may damage the carriage.

 ![din](pictures/DIN.png "DIN connector")